linthtml/linthtml/README.md

 ### Other

-We have a some other solutions to run linthtml
+We have a some other solutions you can use to run linthtml

 This module doesn't provide any interface on its own.
 It is highly recommended that you use one of the following modules to run the linter: